 Spain is perhaps one of the most gorgeous countries in Europe.
-Rich in history, speckled with Cathedrals and grand churches and dusted with works from famous Spanish artists including Pablo Picasso, Salvador Dalí, Antoni Gaudí, and more.
+Rich in history, speckled with Cathedrals and grand churches, and dusted with works from famous Spanish artists including Pablo Picasso, Salvador Dalí, Antoni Gaudí, and more.
 There are countless Spain tourist attractions throughout the mainland and the Balearic Islands and the Canary Islands.
 When determining where to go in Spain, you need to think about what you want to do, the time of the year, and the weather you like.
 Part of Northern Spain borders the Pyrenees Mountains.
 It can get frigid and will have snow in the winter.
 Southern Spain is hot and dry.

 Below is a map of Spain with Spain’s 17 autonomous regions.

 Some Facts About SpainIf you plan to live in Spain or visit the country, here are some facts about Spain that could come in handy while you are there.

 - Spain has 47 UNESCO World Heritage sites, 41 of these cultural.
 It is #3 in the world, after Italy and China.